Starting with February 2022 degrees, students no longer need to pay a thesis fee to MIT Libraries.

 The copyright year on the thesis title page is the same year your degree is issued.
 For example, if you are graduating in February 2014 but submit your thesis to the Institute Archives and Special Collections during the fall of 2013, your copyright date will be 2014.

 The two offices authorized to temporarily restrict access to theses are the Office of Graduate Education (for government restrictions, privacy and security) and Technology Licensing Office (for patent claims).
-A request for a hold should be directed to the appropriate office.
-See the Specifications for Thesis Preparation for contact information.

 There is currently no policy on removing theses from public view after degrees are granted.
 Thesis publication online is considered part of the process of completion of the MIT degree.
 Each thesis is part of the legal and scholarly record of work completed at MIT, and neither the paper copy nor the electronic copy can be removed from public viewing.

 Both errata and page substitutions require approval.
-When the purpose is to correct significant errors in content, the student should create an errata sheet using the form and instructions and obtain approval from both thesis supervisor or program chair and the Vice Chancellor or his/her designee.
+When the purpose is to correct significant errors in content, the student should create an errata sheet using the form and instructions and obtain approval from both thesis supervisor or program chair and the Vice Chancellor or their designee.

-If the purpose of change is to excise classified, proprietary, or confidential information, the student should fill out the application form and have the request approved by the thesis supervisor or program chair and the Vice Chancellor or his/her designee.
+If the purpose of change is to excise classified, proprietary, or confidential information, the student should fill out the application form and have the request approved by the thesis supervisor or program chair and the Vice Chancellor or their designee.
 Students and supervisors should vet thesis content carefully before submission to avoid both scenarios whenever possible.